-- 7.10.
-Where there appears to be no immediate danger, and no crime committed, employees should contact the DSLs or their deputy, the Head of Research, at the earliest opportunity and report all relevant details. - 7.11.
-In circumstances of significant risk, it may be necessary to share information with Front Door for Families and consider issues of consent, for example whether to breach confidentiality.
-This must always be discussed with the DSLs or a deputy who will seek further advice. - 7.12.
-The volunteer should be contacted to check if they need follow up support and that they have reported all relevant details
+- 7.11.
+Where there appears to be no immediate danger, and no crime committed, employees should contact the CEO or their deputy, the Head of Research, at the earliest opportunity and report all relevant details. - 7.12.
+In circumstances of significant risk, it may be necessary to share information with the safeguarding hub and consider issues of consent, for example whether to breach confidentiality.
+This must always be discussed with the CEO or deputy who will seek further advice.

-8. General guidelines for all employees and volunteers
+8. General guidelines for employees and volunteers